COR-OPT/SuperPolyak.py/README.md

   $$f_v = \|F(x) - v\|,$$
   where $F$ is a "semialgebraic mapping" and $v$ is a "generic right-hand-side" vector.

-More formally, SuperPolyak works under minimal assumptions known as "sharpness" and "semismoothness;" see [0] for a formal discussion.
+More formally, SuperPolyak works under minimal assumptions known as "sharpness" and "semismoothness;" see [[1]](#1) for a formal discussion.

 ## Practical improvements: early termination of the SuperPolyak step

-In [0], we show that SuperPolyak converges superlinearly.
+In [[1]](#1), we show that SuperPolyak converges superlinearly.
 However, its naïve implementation could be prohibitively expensive, since it requires $d$ evaluations of $f$ and its gradient.
 We've found that this number can be substantially reduced in practice.
 For instance, in [Example 1](#Example-1-Fitting-a-1-hidden-layer-neural-network-with-max-pooling), the total number of iterations is much less than $d = 500$.
-To achieve this, we implement two early termination strategies, in SuperPolyak.py, both of which are described in [Section 5.1.1, 0]:
+To achieve this, we implement two early termination strategies, in SuperPolyak.py, both of which are described in Section 5.1.1 of [[1]](#1):

 - Fix a maximum per-step budget, called `max_elt`.
 Then declare the next iterate to be the best among the first `max_elt` points $y_i$.
 - Fix a "superlinear improvement" exponent `eta_est` and exist as soon as one finds a point $y_i$ such that $f(y_i) \leq f(y_0)^{1+ \eta}$.